CZ-NIC/deduplidog/README.md

 ```
 $ deduplidog --work-dir ~/shuffled/ --media-magic --ignore-name --skip-bigger --log-level=20
 Only files with media suffixes are taken into consideration.
 Nor the size nor the date is compared.
 Nor the name!
-Duplicates from the work dir at 'shuffled' (only if smaller than the pair file) would be (if execute were True) left intact (because no action is selected).
+Duplicates from the work dir at 'shuffled' (only if smaller than the pair file) would be (if execute were True) left intact (because no action is selected, nothing will happen).

 Number of originals: 9
 Caching image hashes: 100%|███████████████████████████████████████████████████████████████████████████████████████████████| 9/9 [00:00<00:00, 16.63it/s]